 Short-term increase in construction vehicle traffic.
-An increase in project-related construction, support, and workforce vehicle traffic along the onshore export and interconnection cable routes and to/from the onshore substation and cable landfall is anticipated during construction.
-Construction crews and equipment will utilize existing roadway systems for the onshore export and interconnection cable installation, and for access to the onshore substation and cable landfall site.
-Due to the relatively small number of workers expected, the potential impact of construction vehicle traffic on land transportation and local traffic during construction activities is anticipated to be minor, and similar in nature to other utility installations or road improvement work carried out in these locations.
+An increase in project-related construction, support, and workforce vehicle traffic along the onshore export and interconnection cable routes and to/from the onshore substation, Hampton Road substation, and cable landfall is anticipated during construction.
+Construction crews and equipment will utilize existing roadway systems for the onshore export and interconnection cable installation, and for access to the onshore substation, Hampton Road substation, and cable landfall site.
+Due to the relatively small number of workers expected, relative to the surrounding population and traffic volume, the potential impact of construction vehicle traffic on land transportation and local traffic during construction activities is anticipated to be minor, and similar in nature to other utility installations or road improvement work carried out in these locations.

 Short-term, temporary modification to local driving patterns.
-Installation of the onshore export and interconnection cables, onshore substation and cable landfall may result in the temporary closure of roads, sections of roads (e.g., a traffic lanes), and/or parking lots at various points during construction.
+Installation of the onshore export and interconnection cables, onshore substation, Hampton Road substation, and cable landfall may result in the temporary closure of roads, sections of roads (e.g., a traffic lanes), and/or parking lots at various points during construction.
 Roadways will not be closed and/or blocked for long periods of time, to allow for local vehicular traffic patterns to be maintained to the extent practicable.
 Parking lots may be closed for the duration of construction and installation activities; however, the Applicant will work with the local municipalities to offset this impact.
 Should road or lane closures be necessary, the Applicant's contractor will use traffic control measures, such as signage and traffic flaggers, to ensure safety.
 The Applicant will also coordinate with local government with regard to the scheduling of construction activities as it relates to traffic impacts.
 The Applicant proposes to implement the following measures to avoid, minimize, and mitigate impacts: